Monodromy groups of polynomials of composition length 2: Preliminaries

-Note furthermore that the branch cycles of a polynomial map $f$ of degree $d$ and with $r$ branch points are only uniquely defined up to relabelling of the points $1,\dots, d$ (i.e., conjugation in $S_d$) and action of the {\it Hurwitz braid group} $B_r$.
+Note furthermore that the branch cycles of a polynomial map $f$ of degree $d$ and with $r$ branch points are only uniquely defined up to a relabeling of the points $1,\dots, d$ (i.e., conjugation in $S_d$) and action of the {\it Hurwitz braid group} $B_r$.
 The latter is defined as the group generated by braids $\beta_1,\dots, \beta_{r-1}$ fulfilling the relations

 and acting on $r$-tuples of branch cycles via See \cite[Chapter III.1]{MM} for the topological interpretation of this action.
-In our applications, applying the braid group action can be useful for polynomials $f=g\circ h$ where $g$ is the generic type $S_4$ polynomial (i.e., with four branch points, of ramification type $[4]$, $[2.1^2]$, $[2.1^2]$, $[2.1^2]$).
-It is well-known (and of course easy to verify computationally for the case of degree $4$) that the $4$-tuples $(\pi_1,\dots, \pi_4)$ of generic type as above lie in a single orbit of the braid group.
-Since the braid group action does not change the group generated by the respective $r$-tuple, we may therefore assume without loss of generality that the branch cycles for the generic type $S_4$ polynomial are $(1,2,3,4), (1,2), (1,3), (1,4)$ (with multiplication of permutations defined from right to left), and therefore letting either the second and third or the third and fourth branch point coalesce (in the sense explained above) yields an $S_4$ polynomial of special type.
+In our applications, applying the braid group action can be useful for polynomials $f=g\circ h$ where $g$ is the generic type $S_4$-polynomial.
+It is well-known, and easy to computationally verify in degree $4$, that the $4$-tuples $(\pi_1,\dots, \pi_4)$ of generic type as above lie in a single orbit of the braid group.
+Since the braid group action does not change the group generated by the respective $r$-tuple, we may therefore assume without loss of generality that the branch cycles for the generic type $S_4$-polynomial are $(1,2,3,4), (1,2), (1,3), (1,4)$ (with multiplication of permutations defined from right to left), and therefore letting either the second and third or the third and fourth branch point coalesce (in the sense explained above) yields an $S_4$-polynomial of special type.